 Let’s say you earn $40,921 every year, a dollar below the federal cutoff to be taxed at 15% and, in Ontario, to be taxed provincially at 5.05%.
 Your employer may withhold approximately $650 per month from your cheque.
 However, if you get a return every year due to deductibles like child care, you are likely overpaying.

 If your annual return works out to just $1,000, that means you could have held onto roughly $83 per month.
 It might not sound like much, but put into high-interest savings, you can add to it significantly by factoring in compound interest.

 Ultimately, this form is to regulate your monthly earnings to best reflect your true net income.
-Not only does it increase your access to liquid cash throughout the year, but it also gives you the chance to plan your finances better.
+Not only does it increase your access to liquid cash throughout the year, which can help with debt repayment, but it also gives you the chance to plan your finances better.
 By gaining an understanding of what you truly make — what you can spend and save — you can invest safely and make choices to make your future better.

 Any chance to gain better insight into your finances poses an opportunity to improve your future situation.
 Considering how to approach your taxes doesn’t have to be an annual matter.
 The T1213 lets you approach your earnings on a more regular basis, giving you the chance to invest, save, and grow your money.